What Do You Need to Know About the Next Generation NCLEX? [VIDEO]

 The project is following 8 evidence-based steps.

-1) DEVELOP A CLINICAL JUDGMENT MODELNCSBN developed a model consisting of five interacting layers.
+1) DEVELOP THE CLINICAL JUDGMENT MODELThe National Council of State Boards of Nursing (NCSBN) developed the Clinical Judgment Measurement Model consisting of five interacting layers.
 These layers illustrate the complex process of clinical judgment, including the context in which decisions are made.

-2) CREATE ITEM PROTOTYPESMeasuring clinical judgment requires unique item types -- more than simply multiple-response questions.
+2) CREATE ITEM PROTOTYPESMeasuring clinical judgment requires unique item types — more than simply multiple-response questions.
 It's also going to require different scoring methodologies.
-The new test could penalize answers indicating a lack of clinical judgment.
+The new test will penalize answers indicating a lack of clinical judgment.

-4) COLLECT ITEM DATANCSBN added a “Special Research Section” to the NCLEX with these new item types.
+4) COLLECT ITEM DATANCSBN added a “Special Research Section” to the NCLEX-RN and -PN with these new item types.
 Select students voluntarily answer the questions after completing the NCLEX.
-Students' responses don’t impact scores.
+Students' responses don’t impact their scores.
 But their answers provide valuable insight on question fidelity.

-5) RESEARCH MEASUREMENTPsychometricians are reviewing data from student responses.
+5) RESEARCH MEASUREMENTPsychometricians have been continually reviewing data from student responses.
 They're identifying the most accurate measures of clinical judgment and nursing competence.

-7) PERFORM ALPHA/BETA TESTSMultiple evaluations will assess test questions.
-NCSBN will scrutinize every item type for those providing the highest accuracy.
+7) PERFORM ALPHA/BETA TESTSMultiple evaluations have been assessing test questions.
+NCSBN is scrutinizing every item type for those providing the highest accuracy.

-8) LAUNCH NEW NCLEX-RNAn operational phase of testing item types will take 3-4 years.
-The soonest you’ll likely see a new version of NCLEX?
-2022-2023.
+8) LAUNCH NEW NCLEX-RNThe operational phase of testing item types will take 3-4 years.
+The launch of the new version of the NCLEX will be 2023.